Welcome to the DeFranco Post!

 Credentials: National award-winning writer and journalist covering the Eagles, Phillies and other sports in the Philadelphia metro market for MediaNews Group.

-In my 20-plus years in journalism, I've covered professional and college sports, major crime, government corruption, the 2016 elections in Florida, Hurricane Matthew, mismanagement in the healthcare system, music, religion, and many other subjects.
+In my 20-plus years in journalism, I've covered professional and college sports, major crime, government corruption, the 2016 elections in Florida, Hurricane Matthew, mismanagement in the healthcare system, music, religion and many other subjects.

 I've made numerous radio and podcast appearances through the years.
-My columns and investigative work have garnered recognition from the Associated Press, Keystone Press Association, Columbia University, FS1 (Fox Sports 1 television), ESPN Radio, Fox Sports Radio and 1210-WPHT AM Philadelphia.
+My columns and investigative work have garnered recognition from the Associated Press, Keystone Press Association, Columbia University, FS1, ESPN Radio, Fox Sports Radio and 1210-WPHT AM Philadelphia.More blathering about myself

 I believe in the stolen base, the hit-and-run and pressuring the defense by putting the ball in play.
 I believe we’re enduring the insufferable Analytics Era of baseball, in which statistics are both overused and misused, and I can prove it.
 And I believe Bill Walsh is the greatest coach in NFL history.

 Also, despite the ESPNification of sports language, the correct plural form of “RBI” is “RBIs” — with an “s” (except in box scores and other agate, of course).
-And when are we getting a sequel to “The Nice Guys”?
+It’s an acronym that stands on its own and takes a plural form, like POWs, CEOs, ATMs, IEDs and SUVs.

 I was up-close and personal with the Philadelphia Eagles during their 2024-25 championship season, including their spectacular Super Bowl win in New Orleans.
 I’ve done clubhouse and press interviews with Michael Jordan, Larry Brown, Larry Bowa, Rob Thomson, Bryce Harper, Nick Sirianni, Howie Roseman, Jalen Hurts, Saquon Barkley and a virtually endless list of other luminaries.